-How to Keep Those Nails Clean When Digging in the Dirt!
+How to Keep Those Nails Clean Whatever the Chore!

 Soap, showers and water